Myth: Child abuse is rare

 Myth: Children ‘get over’ bad experiences in childhood

 Fact: Adults are often deeply affected by childhood trauma and abuse.
-You cannot just “get over” it.
+You can’t just “get over” it.
 Survivors need the right care and support to overcome the impacts of abuse, recover and live full and healthy lives.

 Myth: People who sexually abuse children are mentally ill